 - 1. Membership.
 The committee shall consist of nine members, one elected by the voting faculty of the University from each of the following categories for three-year terms:

 - a.
 Humanities

 - b.
 Science and Mathematics

 - c.
 Social Sciences and Psychology

 - d.
 Fine Arts and Mass Communications

 - e.
 School of Business

 - f.
 School of Education

 - g.
 School of Health Sciences

 - h.
 Library

 - i.
 At-large

-- 2. Responsibilities.
-The committee shall:

-- a. address matters and recommend policies dealing with the well-being and security of Francis Marion University faculty members on subjects not specifically

-addressed by other committees.
-Issues of primary concern include salaries, benefits, workload, student evaluations, and faculty role in establishing University policy.
+- a. address matters and recommend policies dealing with the well-being and security of Francis Marion University faculty members on subjects not specifically addressed by other committees.
+Issues of primary concern include salaries, benefits, workload, student evaluations, and faculty role in establishing University policy. - b. make recommendations concerning tenure and promotion policies and procedures; - c. develop policies and procedures concerning tenure and promotion;

-- b. make recommendations concerning tenure and promotion policies and procedures; - c. develop policies and procedures concerning tenure and promotion; - d. make recommendations concerning long-term financial planning and the allocation of funds within categories; - e. make recommendations concerning long-range institutional planning; - f. name the recipients of the annual research, service, and teaching awards from among the nominees; - g. choose the faculty member who will serve as the University's nominee for any award, other than the South Carolina Distinguished Professor, to be offered by a group or institution other than Francis Marion University. - I. FMU Honors Program - 1.
-Membership and Chair.
+- d. make recommendations concerning long-term financial planning and the allocation of funds within categories; - e. make recommendations concerning long-range institutional planning; - f. name the recipients of the annual research, service, and teaching awards from among the nominees; - g. choose the faculty member who will serve as the University's nominee for any award, other than the South Carolina Distinguished Professor, to be offered by a group or institution other than Francis Marion University.

+I. FMU Honors Program

+1. Membership and Chair.
 The committee shall consist of three members elected from the faculty for three-year terms, the Director of the FMU Honors Program, and a representative elected from and by the Academic Affairs Committee for a one-year term.
-The Director of the FMU Honors Program shall serve as chair. - 2.
-Responsibilities.
-The committee shall: - a. propose policy changes for the Honors Program to the Academic Affairs Committee; - b. select, with department or School concurrence, the Honors courses that are offered each semester; - c. approve proposals for Honors Independent Studies; - d. propose and/or approve changes in requirements for the admission of students to the Honors courses; - e. certify those students who fulfill the requirements for a degree with University Honors; - f. select the student who receives the Honors Award on Awards Day;
+The Director of the FMU Honors Program shall serve as chair.

+- a. propose policy changes for the Honors Program to the Academic Affairs Committee; - b. select, with department or School concurrence, the Honors courses that are offered each semester; - c. approve proposals for Honors Independent Studies; - d. propose and/or approve changes in requirements for the admission of students to the Honors courses; - e. certify those students who fulfill the requirements for a degree with University Honors: - f. select the student who receives the Honors Award on Awards Day; - g. maintain contact with Honors students through advising, registration, and informal meetings; - h. select Honors Ambassador Abroad from applicant pool; - i. assist and encourage academic achievement at the University.